How to get to the Shimanami kaido cycling route. Guide and route information.

 Introduction

-The Shimanami Kaido is arguably the most famous, and most visited cycling route in Japan, and rightfully so.
+The Shimanami Kaido is one of the most famous cycling routes in Japan.
 The ride is at times nothing short of spectacular.

-Getting to the area, from Osaka and other areas of Japan was usually on the train - Shinkansen to Fukuyama or Okayama, then get the local train to Onomichi.
+Getting to the area from Osaka and other areas of Japan was usually by combination of Shinkansen and local trains.
 However, there is a relatively new ferry running from Osaka to an area south of Imabari called Saijo.

-The ferry is cheaper, more comfortable and probably easier than the train making it a great alternative for cyclists looking to tackle the route.
+The ferry is cheaper, more comfortable and probably easier than the train making it a great alternative for cyclists.

 The ferry from Osaka to Ehime, taking people to the Shimanami kaido.